akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 - or via the [mass upload](#upload-and-create-several-assets-at-the-same-time) feature.

 :::info
-If you use `media links` attributes types in your asset family (meaning that your media are stored outside of the PIM), you won't be able to mass upload assets.
+If you use `media links` attribute types in your asset family (meaning that your media are stored out of the PIM), you won't be able to mass upload assets.
 :::

 ## Add an asset